Brain-Based Learning: Theory, Strategies, And Concepts

 Brain-Based Learning Theory

-The first thing we need to do is understand the important factors and theories which either facilitate learning or govern learning processes.
+The first thing we need to do is understand the important factors and theories that either facilitate learning or govern learning processes.
 These are the processes that we can control and manipulate in a learning environment.

 Associations and compatibility in memory: Human memory is spread across a network of informational units and meaningful knowledge emerges from those networks.
 Research suggests that humans are most likely to remember information that builds on existing information.
 In fact, the key reason metaphors and analogies are powerful learning tools is that they bind new information to old information.
 Neural mechanisms for memory have 2 important properties: associations and compatibility[4].
 Information associated with other information leads to better learning.
 And, information that is congruent, compatible, or consistent with other information promotes memory better than isolated bits of information, unless those isolated bits are sensational in some sense.
 So, building wider networks of information with robust connections is a neurally informed way to promote memory in the classroom.
 Students would find it easier to recall associations that are congruent with what they are learning.
 On the other hand, learning isolated trivia with no context or associations would be a bad way to learn.
 Human logic is only meaningful in a context because abstract ideas like logic are harder to process than concrete ideas within a context.
 No context = No learning.